-- 1. Liability insurance for loss, damage, or injury (including death) of third parties arising from acts and omissions on the part of the MCO, its agents and employees; - Fidelity bonding of persons entrusted with handling of funds; - Workers compensation; - 4.
-Unemployment insurance; and - 5.
-Adequate reinsurance or a restricted fund balance for the purpose of selfinsurance for financial risks accepted.
+- 1. Liability insurance for loss, damage, or injury (including death) of third parties arising from acts and omissions on the part of the MCO, its agents and employees; - 2.
+Fidelity bonding of persons entrusted with handling of funds; - 3.
+Workers' compensation; and - 4.
+Unemployment insurance.